AddressPhoneHours

 Violation of Public Policy

 Under California law, employers can be sued for wrongful termination for firing employees who are exercising their legal rights, duties, or acting out of obligation to the greater public.
-This happens when a worker is fired for:
+This happens when a worker faces termination for:

 1. refusing to violate a statute